davidmalcolm/gcc-python-plugin/docs/tree.rst

    .. py:attribute:: operand

-      The `gcc.Tree` for the expression describing the target of the pointer
+      The :py:class:`gcc.Tree` for the expression describing the target of the pointer

-Other subclasses of `gcc.Reference` include:
+Other subclasses of :py:class:`gcc.Reference` include:

       =====================================  ======================
       Subclass                               C/C++ operators